Jenssy04/Excel-Projects/Airbnb NYC/README.md

 **1. Power Query**
   - **Extract & Transform**
-    Not did too much on this dataset, as it cames with the data really clean, I just limited myself to extract it and see if it's has every value coherent to each other, to make every columnn adequate to their datatype and deleted some errors as well.
+    I didn't need to do much on this dataset, as it cames with the data really clean, I just limited myself to extract it and see if it's has every value coherent to each other, to make every columnn adequate to their datatype and deleted some errors as well.

   - **Load**
     After that I validated the coherence in the data, I just load it up.